Conversation with Buddha and TMichael: Money

 The third premise created by humans is a system of ethics regarding transactions between one another using money or the thing valued as the currency.
 This is a point of departure between the diverse cultures of the world.
 The one dominant force has been the Western philosophy governing the use of money.
 The ethics of the Western system have varied over the past two hundred years, but for the most part they have represented an idealism that while noble in its aim has not achieved its goal.

-hands poker TM: I’m not clear on what you mean.
+888 poker strategy TM: I’m not clear on what you mean.
 Are you saying that there needs to be a balance in interest between the range of individual freedom and the needs of the whole population?

 TM: We don’t allocate budget for it because we’ve determined other things are more important.